 Alberto Bombassei has been a vital asset in Brembo’s growth from a small family firm into a worldwide leader in automotive braking systems.
 Bombassei was born in Vicenza, Italy in 1940.
 He joined Brembo in 1961 almost immediately after it was founded in Bergamo, Italy by his father, Emilio Bombassei, and his uncle, Italo Breda.

 Bombassei has served roles of increasing importance for Brembo.
 He became general manager of the company in 1976, managing director in 1984, and chairman in 1993.
-He has continued the company’s expansion, opening facilities in China, Japan, England, the United States and other locales.
-He also has no intentions of leaving the family firm.
+He has continued the company’s expansion, opening facilities in China, Japan, England, the United States, and other locales.
+He also has no intention of leaving the family firm.
 “The fact that Brembo is a family business gives strength to the company,” he once said.
 “I don’t have plans to reduce my involvement.”